silnrsi/font-kedebideri/documentation/source/sample.md

 fontversion: 3.000
 ---

 This document demonstrates all of the characters in the font.
 It is organized by Unicode block.
-At the end is a sample demonstrating Beria Erfe in a sample of running text.
+At the end is a paragraph demonstrating Beria Erfe in running text.

 ## Type Sample